 Examples of withdrawal symptoms include:

-With Sublocade, you may not have withdrawal symptoms until a few months after your last injection.
-This is because it can take time for the drug to leave your body.
+With Sublocade, you may not have withdrawal symptoms until months after your last injection.
+This is because it takes about a year or longer for the drug to leave your body.
 With Suboxone, you may have withdrawal symptoms within a few days after you stop taking the drug.

 Because of your risk for withdrawal, you shouldn’t stop your current treatment unless your doctor recommends it.